FINLAND (Unofficial translation)

 The right under subsection (2) above may only be transferred to another person together with the business in which it originated or in which exploitation of the invention was intended.

 Section 73 (13.11.1992/1034) The amounts of the fees to be paid under this Act shall be laid down in separate provisions.
-In that connection it may be decreed that one or more of the initial fee years shall be exempt from renewal fees.
+In that connection it may be decreed that one or more of the initial fee years shall be exempt from annual fees.

 Section 74 Further provisions concerning patent applications, announcements in respect of patent matters, printing of the application documents, opposition proceedings, limitation procedures before the Patent Authority, termination procedures, the Patent Register and its maintenance, and the Patent Authority shall be decreed by the Government.
 (18.11.2005/896)